SpikingNeRF: Making Bio-inspired Neural Networks See through the Real World: Introduction

-Inspired by the imaging process of the primate fovea in the retina that accumulates the intensity flow over time to stimulate the photoreceptor cell\cite{masland2012neuronal, wassle2004parallel}, we associate the accumulation process of rendering with the temporal accumulation process of SNNs, which ultimately stimulates the spiking neurons to fire.
-Guided by the above insight, we align the ray with the temporal dimension of the sMLP, and match each sampled point on the ray to a time step one-to-one during rendering.
-Therefore, different from the original rendering process where all sampled points are queried separately to retrieve the corresponding volumetric information, sampled points are queried sequentially along each ray in SpikingNeRF, and the geometric consecutiveness of the ray is thus transformed into the temporal continuity of the SNN.
-As a result, SpikingNeRF seizes the nature of both worlds to make the NeRF rendering in a spiking manner.
+Inspired by the imaging process of the primate fovea in the retina that accumulates the intensity flow over time to stimulate the photoreceptor cell \cite{masland2012neuronal, wassle2004parallel}, we take one step forward to associate the accumulation process of rendering with the temporal accumulation process of SNNs, which ultimately stimulates the spiking neurons to fire.
+Concretely, we align the radiance ray with the temporal dimension of the sMLP, and individually match each sampled point on the ray to a time step during rendering.
+Thus, the geometric consecutiveness of the ray is transformed into the temporal continuity of the SNN.
+As a result, SpikingNeRF seizes the nature of both worlds to make the NeRF rendering in a spiking manner, and brings about a novel and effective data encoding approach for SNN-based 3D rendering.
+Different from other SNN-based image reconstructions \cite{zhu2022event, mei2023deep}, which focus on the event-based gray 2D reconstruction, we are the first to explore the reconstruction of the real RGB world with SNNs.

-However, the number of sampled points on different rays varies due to the aforementioned masking operation, which causes the temporal lengths of different rays to become irregular.
-Consequently, the querying for the color information can hardly be parallelized on graphics processing units (GPUs), severely hindering the rendering process.
-To solve this issue, we first investigate the temporal padding (TP) method to attain the regular temporal length in a querying batch, \ie, a regular-shaped tensor, thus ensuring parallelism.
-Furthermore, we propose the temporal condensing-and-padding (TCP), which totally removes the temporal effect of masked points, to fully constrain the tensor size and condense the data distribution, which is hardware-friendly to domain-specific accelerators.
-Our thorough experimentation proves that TCP can maintain the energy merits and good performance of SpikingNeRF as shown in \cref{fig:performance-energy}.
+Moreover, since the number of sampled points on different rays always varies, the temporal lengths of different rays become irregular.
+Consequently, the querying for the volumetric information can hardly be parallelized during rendering, severely hindering the training process on \emph{graphics processing units (GPUs)}.
+To solve this issue, we first investigate the temporal padding (TP) method to attain the regular temporal length in a querying batch, i.e., a regular-shaped tensor, thus ensuring parallelism and GPU training feasible.
+Furthermore, we propose the temporal condensing-and-padding (TCP), to fully constrain the tensor size and condense the data distribution, which is hardware-friendly to \emph{neuromorphic hardware accelerators} and \emph{GPUs}.
+Our thorough experimentation proves that TCP can maintain both the energy merits of SNNs and the high quality of NeRF rendering as shown in Fig. \ref{fig:performance-energy}.